alexjames/alexjames.github.io/_posts/2017-11-26-tree-traversals.markdown

             }
         }
 ```
 This doesn't work.
 You end up in an infinite loop.
+When you pop `d`, you read `b` again, which adds `d` back into the stack.
+This
+will happen forever.
+This is problematic.
+How can we fix this?

 {% highlight ruby %}
     a
    / \